LinkFive/flutter-purchases-sdk/packages/linkfive_purchases_provider/example/example.md

-You just have to register the Provider with our API key and you're all set to use it
+Register the Provider with our API key and you're all set to use it
 ```dart
 MultiProvider(
   providers: [